backdrop-contrib/devel/README.txt

 Also a dpr() function is provided, which pretty prints arrays and strings.
 Useful during development.
 Many other nice functions like dpm(), dvm().

-You might also download Krumo from http://krumo.sourceforge.net/.
-Unpack it into a subdirectory called krumo.
-Devel will automatically start using it.
-You may also call krumo($variable) to get a pretty print of any variable.

 - You should grab fb.php from http://www.firephp.org/ and put it in the devel directory.
 Then you can log php variables to the firebug console.
 Is quite useful.
 See http://www.firephp.org/ for usage information.